bryce-mcmath/traderu/docs/PRESENTATION.md

 ### API Interaction, Back End

-On top of our own API, we used a few others.
-Our bread and butter is the AlphaVantage API which we use for our stock and cryptocurrency data.
+To build our backend API, we used a few others.
+Our bread and butter is the AlphaVantage API which we used to pull in our stock and cryptocurrency data.
 To store the massive amounts of data we need, we learned to use the JSONB capabilities of Postgres.
 To limit our API usage, we pull the data once a day and query our own database when we need to update the app.
-I wrote timed scripts to do so, and passed them off to Bryce to make them Cron Jobs.
+I wrote timed scripts to do so.
+And now Bryce can tell you about our project structure and deployment

 <!-- Bryce -->

 ### Devops Stuff / Styling

-- Show ERD
-- Show AWS Console
-- Test Suites and Codecov
-- Lerna Commands
-- Sass Mixins for theme and mode

 ## Closing Remarks